rule

 Text 34

-And as they burned the body proved the smoke emanating to be as serenely fragrant as aguru incense because, being sucked by Krishna, it had instantly been freed from all contaminations [see also 1.2: 17].
+When they cremated the body, the smoke produced turned out to be as serenely fragrant as aguru incense.
+Being sucked by Krishna, that body had been instantly freed from all contaminations [see also 1.2: 17].

 Text 35-36

-If Pûtanâ, that child murderess and she-devil hankering for blood, despite of her lust to destroy, after offering her breast to the Lord, could attain the supreme destination, then what to speak of those with faith and devotion who have an affinity like indeed His affectionate mother(s) to whom Krishna, the Supreme Personality, is the dearmost?
+If Pûtanâ, that child murderess and she-devil hankering for blood, despite of her lust to destroy, after offering her breast to the Lord, could attain the supreme destination, then what to speak of those with faith and devotion who have an affinity alike indeed those affectionate mothers to whom Krishna, the Supreme Personality, is the dearmost?
 (Vedabase)

 Text 37-38